WHY DON’T YOUNG PEOPLE WANT KIDS?

 Housing is another key pressure: the escalating costs of renting or buying, compounded by stagnation of salaries and instability at work.

 According to an article by Victoria Peckham in The Times, almost a third of UK 20-34-year-olds still live with their parents.
-And of those that don’t, many have to give half their take-home pay to landlords, as well as sacrificing another sizeable chunk to pay off their student loans.
+And of those who don’t, many have to give up to half their take-home pay to landlords, in addition to paying off their student loans.

 Photo Credit: xx on Unsplash